-Congress Gave Colleges A $14-Billion Lifeline.
+Congress Gave Colleges A $14 Billion Lifeline.
 Here's Where It's Going

 In a statement to NPR, the department said this was how Congress wrote the law: "There is no persuasive legal support for the proposition that Congress intended the CARES Act to create an entitlement for DACA recipients and others who are otherwise ineligible for Federal public benefits."

-Democratic lawmakers have expressed concern about the guidance, and the impact it will have on immigrant students.
+Democratic lawmakers have expressed concern about the guidance and the impact it will have on immigrant students.
 And at least one college system says the new guidance is illegal: Earlier this month, California Community Colleges filed a federal lawsuit against Education Secretary Betsy DeVos, calling the aid restrictions "arbitrary" and "unlawful."

 From the beginning, higher ed leaders have said the $14 billion lawmakers set aside in the CARES Act wouldn't be enough to save the country's colleges and universities.
-The American Council on Education, a higher education lobbying group, has called the money "woefully inadequate," and said schools would need about $46.6 billion more.
+The American Council on Education, a higher education lobbying group, has called the money "woefully inadequate" and said schools would need about $46.6 billion more.

 On Friday, House lawmakers passed a Democratic proposal that would put about $37 billion more toward higher education.
 Most of that money would go to governors to distribute to public colleges, and about $10 billion would go to schools with pandemic-related needs.
 The money is part of the $3 trillion HEROES Act, which Senate Republicans have already said they won't support.